MillicentAgyir/Streamlit-ML-App_Classification/README.md

 Outliers detection

-KPI insights such as churn rate and average income.
+KPI insights such as churn rate and average monthly charges.

 **Predict**